Funmy-codes/Covid19_Visualization_with_PowerBi/README.md

 This repository contains an analysis of COVID-19 data using Power BI.
 The data includes confirmed cases, deaths, recoveries, and active cases segmented by WHO regions and individual provinces/states in the USA.
 The visualizations are provided in a PDF format for easy viewing.

+# Project Overview
+The aim of this project is to provide a comprehensive visual analysis of the global and regional impact of the COVID-19 pandemic, focusing on the spread of the virus, recovery rates, and mortality.
+The visualizations give insights into how different regions have been affected and allow for comparison between countries and regions.

 ## Dataset Information
 The dataset contains the following key attributes:
 - *Country/Region*: The country or region the data belongs to.